MONOSPACE

 The Fine Print

-The security scan came back about as clean as scans come: two runtime dependencies, no dynamic code execution, no runtime network calls beyond git, path-traversal hardening enforced by CI tests.
-The one field worth watching is which global config roots get written when converting to all targets at once.
+The security scan came back about as clean as scans get.
+Two runtime dependencies.
+No dynamic code execution, and no network calls at runtime beyond git.
+Path-traversal hardening that CI actually tests for.
+The one thing to keep an eye on is which global config roots get written when you convert to every target at once.

 The evidence is testimony, not measurement — the single biggest gap.